S572396/RuizLoans/README.md

 .venv\Scripts\Activate
 py -m pip install -r requirements.txt

+## Limitations & Future Work
+Limited feature included such as missing credit history, employment data.
+If more time avalable would have included.
+Pedictions thresholds at 80% may not be a good fit for every banks use.

 ### Section 1.
 Load and Explore the Data
 - 1.1 Load the dataset and display the first 10 rows.
 - 1.2 Check for missing values and display summary statistics.
-- (removed columns and labels not needed)
+- removed columns and labels not needed resulting in data_merged.csv

 ### Section 2.
 Feature Selection and Justification